ibm-cloud-docs/virtual-servers/sysdig-faq.md

 {: #will-sysdig-cost-more}
 {: faq}

-Depending on which Advanced Monitoring by Nimsoft plan you are using, you might see an increase in your monthly resource monitoring cost. {{site.data.keyword.mon_full_notm}} offers two pricing plans: a Lite plan for $9.99 a month per agent, or a Graduated Tier plan that starts at $35.00 a month per agent.
-For more information, see [{{site.data.keyword.mon_full_notm}} pricing](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-pricing_plans).
+Depending on which Advanced Monitoring by Nimsoft plan you are using, you might see an increase in your monthly resource monitoring cost. {{site.data.keyword.mon_full_notm}} offers different pricing plans.

+* Lite plan
+* Graduated Tier plan

+For more information about plans and pricing, see [{{site.data.keyword.mon_full_notm}} pricing](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-pricing_plans).

 ## How do I install {{site.data.keyword.mon_full_notm}}?
 {: #how-do-i-install-sysdig}